SCDH/python-nlp-workshop/README.md

   - Data transformation: filtering, sorting, grouping.
   - Practical exercise: Apply concepts to a real dataset (e.g., literary texts, historical records).

-### Part 3: Introduction to Data Visualization (1 hour)
-- **Goals:** Understand and apply basic data visualization techniques.
-- **Content:**
-  - Visualization concepts: choosing the right type of visualization.
-  - Introduction to Matplotlib and Seaborn for creating basic plots.
-  - Hands-on exercise: Create various charts (bar charts, line graphs, scatter plots) based on the previously transformed dataset.

-### Part 4: Interactive Data Visualization and Final Project (1 hour)
-- **Goals:** Apply interactive visualization to illustrate complex data relationships.
-- **Content:**
-  - Brief introduction to interactive visualization tools (e.g., Tableau, Plotly).
-  - Participants choose a dataset and apply what they have learned: data modeling, transformation, and visualization.
-  - Presentation and discussion of results.

-### Part 5: Introduction to Natural Language Processing (NLP) with SpaCy (2 hours)
+### Part 4: Introduction to Natural Language Processing (NLP) with SpaCy (2 hours)
 - **Goals:** Basic understanding of NLP and practical use of the SpaCy library.
 - **Content:**
   - Overview of NLP and its applications in the humanities.
+  - Introduction to SpaCy: installation, basic usage
+  - Practical exercise: Structurize a text with the help of Spacy's data format.

+### Part 5: Practical Usage of Natural Language Processing (NLP) with SpaCy (2 hours)
+- **Goals:** Learn the usage of NLP and the SpaCy library.
+- **Content:**
+  - Overview of NLP and its applications in the humanities.
-  - Introduction to SpaCy: installation, basic usage, and common NLP tasks (tokenization, part-of-speech tagging, named entity recognition).
+  - We discuss common NLP tasks (tokenization, part-of-speech tagging, named entity recognition)
   - Practical exercise: Extract named entities from a sample text and perform basic text analysis.

-### Part 6: Making API Requests to a GPT API (1 hour)
-- **Goals:** Learn the basics of making API requests and interacting with GPT APIs for advanced text processing.
-- **Content:**
-  - Overview of APIs and their importance in data processing.
-  - Introduction to making API requests using Python's `requests` library.
-  - Demonstration: Making a request to a GPT API for text generation, summarization, or translation.
-  - Practical exercise: Participants make their own API requests and process the responses for a specific task.

 ---